-(I’ve have quickly become a fan of Classical FM’s “Fast & Friendly Guides to …”.
-I am hoping you will as well.)
+By the way, I’ve quickly become a fan of Classical FM’s “Fast & Friendly Guides to …” since they are quick, to the point & fun.
+I am hoping you will as well!

-Every era has vocabulary that is unique to that time.
-Quizlet has several Romantic Era study sets already to go.
-For our Romantic music group lesson, we went through these terms & my students saw some of these popping up in the activities we did in private lessons next week!
+Every era has a vocabulary or lexicon that is unique to that time.
+Quizlet has several Romantic Era study sets all ready to go.
+These were a big hit during our Romantic music group lesson.
+Especially since my students had seen some of these popping up in the activities we did in private lessons (both before & after)!

 Listening … instead of worksheets

-One thing that my students really loved was hearing examples of various terms & styles.
-A few of the terms we covered in group lesson were:
+One thing that my students really love hearing are examples of various terms & styles.
+A few of the terms we covered in our group lesson were:

-- Berceuse: Thankfully, I have been working on a Berceuse so I could play an example.
+- Berceuse: Thankfully, I had been working on a Berceuse so I could play an example.
 My students enjoyed talking about the characteristics of the piece, especially the sound of a rocking cradle.

-- Etude: When I showed them the Etude I am working on, I asked them to tell me what technical element was being practiced in the song.
-Once they got past all the notes, they realized it was very much about scales & octaves (kind of like our scales challenge from the beginning of the school year).
+- Etude: When I showed them the Etude I was working on, I asked them to tell me what technical element was being practiced in the song.
+Once they got past all the notes, they realized it was very much about scales & octaves (kind of like our scales challenge from the beginning of that school year).